loster-smith/rudr/README.md

 ![](https://github.com/oam-dev/rudr/workflows/Rust/badge.svg)

-Rudr is an implementation of the [Open Application Model (OAM)](https://github.com/oam-dev/spec) that allow users to deploy and manage applications easily on any Kubernetes cluster with separation of concerns of application developer and operator.
+Rudr is an implementation of the [Open Application Model (OAM)](https://github.com/oam-dev/spec) that allows users to deploy and manage applications easily on any Kubernetes cluster with separation of concerns of application developer and operator.

 **Rudr is currently in alpha.
 It may reflect the API or features we are vetting before inclusion into the Open App Model spec..**